Supporting Chinese lawyers to advocate the rule of law in China

 Li Heping (李和平)

 Li Heping, a Beijing-based lawyer, began his career as a specialist in intellectual property law.
-Over time, he has taken on more controversial clients, including Falun Gong practitioners, environmentalists, house Christians, and other defense lawyers.
+Over time, he began to take on more controversial clients, including Falun Gong practitioners, environmental activists, persecuted Christians, and other lawyers detained after taking up cases against the government.
 His work representing controversial clients has resulted in his being kidnapped, beaten, threatened, and having his license to practice law suspended for six months.

 Read More…